SarderLab/HistomicsTK-PodoCount/PodoCount_README.md

 ## Usage:
 ### Running PodoCount in the cloud via the Sarder Lab's Digital Slide Archive and Viewer

+Access the Sarder Lab's Digital Slide Archive and Viewer at http://hermes.med.buffalo.edu:8080

 An account has been created and designated for end users who wish to experience PodoCount in the Cloud.
 The login credentials are:

 	Username: experiencecloudpathology